Stowt Staff in real terrain

 Contained Helical Lock

+Set length once.
+Trust it all day.
 Twist-extend to set length; twist-compress to shorten.
 Releases only when you’re holding the sleeve and locks by default during use.
 High clamp force for confidence on scree and boulders.
 Clean silhouette — no protruding levers, low-fiddle in gloves.

 Carbon-Fiber Upper